 Description: This course is designed to teach the necessary administrative skills for initial point of contact with patient care in clinical, medical office, and hospital settings.
-Through integrated and core academic curriculum, students will earn the competencies and necessary skills of currently accepted practices and technological standards for administrative and medical assisting.
+Students will earn the competencies and necessary skills of currently accepted practices and technological standards for administrative and

-Medical Terminology Course # 528300/528700
+Medical Terminology

-1 Year Course: 10 credits

-Prerequisite Check pg.
-17-20

-Grade Level 11-12

-CSU/UC Category G

-NCAA approved No

-Graduation Requirement Wld Lang/V&P/CTE
+Course #: 528300/528700 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.
+17-20 Grade Level (s): 11-12